Cross-City Line: Future

-There are long-standing proposals for the re-introduction of local trains on the Camp Hill Line (effectively a loop between Birmingham New Street and Kings Norton).
+There are long-standing proposals for the re-introduction of local trains on the Camp Hill line (effectively a loop between Birmingham New Street and Kings Norton).

-As part of the new West Midlands Trains franchise, the Class 323 units will be replaced by Class 730 Aventras.

 In October 2018, as part of a 30-year strategy of Transport in the West Midlands several proposals were put forward.
 By 2034, there would be longer trains, electrification of the line from Lichfield Trent Valley to Burton-on-Trent allowing 2 services per hour to be extended to Burton-on-Trent via a newly reopened Alrewas.
 Beyond 2034, it was proposed that new semi-fast service could serve more larger stations.

-There is also a single tracked mothballed line to the former Angelsea Sidings which was in use until 2001.
+There is also a single tracked mothballed line to the former Anglesey Sidings which was in use until 2001.
 The line remains in situ but rusty beyond repair.
 There is a possibility that the line which connected to Walsall from Lichfield via Brownhills and Pelsall could reopen as Mayor of the West Midlands Andy Street promised to look and make the reopening of the line feasible.
 West Midlands Combined Authority also released a plan for the line as part of a 10-year transport plan called the 2026 Delivery for Transport.